 I found these egg facts to be quite interesting and wanted to share.

-which may be key to keeping you full.
+Eggs are a great source of protein, which may be key to keeping you full.
 A recent study published in the Journal of the American College of Nutrition found that when people ate two eggs for breakfast, they took in more than 400 fewer calories over the next 24 hours than when they ate bagels.
 Although their test was only a one-day study, eating eggs regularly may have long-term weight management benefits.

 2. An egg white is made mainly of a protein called albumen, and also contains niacin (vitamin B3), riboflavin (vitamin B2), chlorine, magnesium, potassium, sodium and sulfur, according to the Iowa Egg Council, an industry group.
 The white contains about 57 percent of an egg’s protein.